aoki-sherwoodb/coupled_community_hierarchy_networks/README.md

-A latent space network model built on SpringRank that learns community structure and hierarchy simultaneously.
-AKA StressMap.
+A family of network embedding models that characterize the interaction of multiple status hierarchies in network data.